joyjft/Image-Caption-Genarator/README.md

 # Image-Caption-Genarator

 This project is all about generating caption of images.
 Flickr_8k dataset was used in this project.
-All the necessary instruction you will find on the notebook file.
+All the necessary instructions you will find on the notebook file.

 ## Dataset Description
 To understand this code, we need to have idea about how the dataset is organized.
 I have used Flickr8k dataset which can be found on [this](https://www.kaggle.com/ming666/flicker8k-dataset) link.
 You have to keep the folders Flicker8k_Dataset and Flickr_Text inside the dataset folder.<br>